hbhat4000/BCDproxODE/README.md

-Python code for ODE parameter estimation and filtering.
+<b>Python code for ODE parameter estimation and filtering.</b>

 Reference:

 A Block Coordinate Descent Proximal Method for Simultaneous Filtering and Parameter Estimation, Ramin Raziperchikolaei and Harish S. Bhat,
 Proceedings of the 36th International Conference on Machine Learning, ICML 2019, Long Beach, CA, June 10-15, 2019.

 Abstract:

 We propose and analyze a block coordinate descent proximal algorithm (BCD-prox) for simultaneous filtering and parameter estimation of ODE models.
 As we show on ODE systems with up to d=40 dimensions, as compared to state-of-the-art methods, BCD-prox exhibits increased robustness (to noise, parameter initialization, and hyperparameters), decreased training times, and improved accuracy of both filtered states and estimated parameters.
 We show how BCD-prox can be used with multistep numerical discretizations, and we establish convergence of BCD-prox under hypotheses that include real systems of interest.

 List of files: